alexeyovchinnikov/SIAN-Julia/README.md

 2) an integer "r"

 and returns the r-fold replica of the ODE model (the state, output, and input variables are replicated and the parameters are not replicated).
 This function can be used to check the r-experiment identifiability of the parameters.

+The folder "examples" contains examples of using this.

+The folder "without-macros" contains an earlier version on this implementation that did not use the macros.